finnhodgkin/learn-phoenix-todo-example/README.md

 ```

 Okay maybe that's still a bit messy :woman_shrugging:.
 This gives us access to
-email and name within the callback controller.
-Now we have a user but they're
+`email` and `name` within the callback controller.
+Now you have a user but
-not stored in our database, and the browser won't 'remember' who it is if you
+they're not stored in the database, and the browser won't 'remember' who the
-navigate to a different page.
-Luckily Phoenix has a nice session storage setup
+user is if they navigate to a different page.
+Luckily Phoenix has a nice session
-we can utilise.
+storage setup you can utilise.

-Before we get on to that let's work on adding `users` to the database.
+But before that let's add `users` to the database.

 > ___What about signout?___

-We'll leave the signout controller until we've got a working login.
+Signout can wait until there's a working login :+1:.

 ### Add a users context

-When the todos controller, context and templates were generated we used
+When the todos controller, context and templates were generated you used
 `mix phx.gen.html`.
-For `users` we don't need templates or controllers at all:
+For `users` there's no need for templates or controllers at
-the app doesn't have a user control panel, just users in a database.
+all: the app doesn't have a user control panel, just users in a database.

 This time round just use
 `mix phx.gen.context Users User users email:string name:string` to generate the
 context with no templates - Phoenix won't touch `lib/ptodos_web` at all.
-We want
+Each
-each user to have an email and a name (the information we pulled from OAuth).
+user should have an email and a name (the information pulled from OAuth).

 Run `mix ecto.migrate` to add the users table to postgres.

 ### Add yourself to the database

-First lets define a private function in AuthController module that checks to see
+First define a private function in the AuthController module that checks to see
 if a user exists in the database and adds them if they don't:

 ```elixir